ffrouin/suspicious/INSTALL.md

 # How to deploy Suspicious GeoDashboard

-## First install package required to satisfy functional dependencies
+## Install package required to satisfy functional dependencies

 	sudo apt-get install geoip-bin wget unzip

-## Then download the suspicious debian package
+## Download the suspicious debian package

 	wget https://github.com/ffrouin/suspicious/raw/master/suspicious_0.2-1_all.deb

+## Install suspicious

 	sudo dpkg -i suspicious_0.2-1_all.deb

 Here is the detail of what is installed :